mountaineerbr/shellChatGPT/man/README.md

 “*\nQ: *” and the **start text** “*\nA:*” are injected for the chat bot to work well with text cmpls.

-In multi-turn interactions, prompts prefixed with double colons “*:*” are prepended to the current request buffer as a **USER MESSAGE** without incurring an API call.
-Conversely, prompts starting with two double colons “*::*” are added as a **INSTRUCTION / SYSTEM MESSAGE**.
+In multi-turn interactions, prompts prefixed with colons “*:*” are buffered to be prepended to the user prompt (**USER MESSAGE**) without incurring an API call.
+Conversely, prompts starting with double colons “*::*” are prepended to the instruction prompt (**INSTRUCTION / SYSTEM MESSAGE**).

+Entering exactly triple colons “*:::*” reinjects a system instruction prompt into the current request.
+This is useful to reinforce the instruction when the model’s context has been truncated.

 ### 2.4 Voice input (STT), and voice output (TTS)